 I don't know if you know this trick, but you can go into a six-digit hex color and add two more values at the end for opacity..
 We're adding 33 at the end for a 33% opacity, which will wash it out.
 Refresh the browser.
 There!
 The button looks disabled and indeed it is.
 So, the next move is when the user chooses from the menu, we want to reactivate the button..

 The button comes back to life.
 So back in our JavaScript, we're going to add an event listener for the menu.
-A select menu runs functions on change--not on click.
+A select menu runs functions on change—not on click.
 And we'll call that function activate play.

 Next, set the property disabled equals false.
 Now it will be able to call the JavaScript.
 For styling, we want to set the colors back to being a bit brighter when the button is active.
 So, set the background color to #394.
 For the color, we just want plain white, with no opacity setting.
 And we want to go back to the cursor pointer.
-So we've got all that running.
+We've got all that running.

 We start out on page load with the disabled button.
 We choose from the menu, and the button brightens up to indicate that it is now enabled and ready to call the play function.
 The last little thing we might want is to not have a pop-up.

 We do have this text box for feedback.
 We want the message box, so say message box equals document dot get element by ID message box.
 And now inside the function, we can set the message box text content equal to Game on!
 Good luck!
-Run the page, choose your game level, click the play button--and it says Game on!
+Run the page, choose your game level, click the play button—and it says Game on!
 Good luck!
 And that concludes this video.

 I hope you enjoyed this video.
 Once again, my name is Brian McClain.
-I'm with Noble Desktop in New York City, where we have bootcamps in fullstack JavaScript, web development and Python Data Science,--as well as many other great courses available, live online and in-person at our facility.
+I'm with Noble Desktop in New York City, where we have bootcamps in full-stack JavaScript, web development and Python Data Science,—as well as many other great courses available, live online and in-person at our facility.
 Until next time.